-Understand the Available Franchise Types
+Understand the Available Franchise Types to Start a Franchise

-“There are over 4,000 franchise brands out there.
+But besides restaurants, “There are over 4,000 franchise brands out there.
 That's more choices than there are stocks on the NASDAQ or the NYSE,” says Kenny Rose, the founder and CEO of Semfia, a Chicago-based franchise consultancy that caters to people who want to invest in franchises.

 - fitness centers